Jason Day: 2019

 On 21 October 2019, Day won The Challenge: Japan Skins over Tiger Woods, Rory McIlroy and Hideki Matsuyama.

 Day was originally a captain's pick for the International team of the Presidents Cup but withdrew with a back injury.
 He was replaced by An Byeong-hun.

+2023

+In May 2023, Day won the AT&T Byron Nelson by one shot, this was his first victory in five years.
+He also finished runner-up at the 2023 Open Championship, completing the "runner-up grand slam", as he finished runner-up at every major.

+In December, Day won the inaugural Grant Thornton Invitational mixed team tournament with playing partner Lydia Ko.

 Personal life

 Day married Ellie Harvey (of Lucas, Ohio), in 2009.
-The couple live in Westerville, Ohio, with their four children: Dash, born in 2012, Lucy, born in 2015, and Arrow, born in 2018.
-Son, Oz Nilo, born Jun 2021.
-On 17 December 2015, while watching a Cleveland Cavaliers game against Oklahoma City Thunder at the Quicken Loans Arena in Cleveland, Ellie sustained injuries after Cavaliers player LeBron James collided with her while attempting to retrieve a loose ball.
+The couple live in Westerville, Ohio, with their five children.
+On 17 December 2015, while watching a Cleveland Cavaliers game against the Oklahoma City Thunder at Quicken Loans Arena in Cleveland, Ellie sustained injuries after Cavaliers player LeBron James collided with her while attempting to retrieve a loose ball.
 She exited the arena on a stretcher with her head immobilized and was admitted to a nearby hospital.

 Day had previously lived in Orlando, Florida, and Fort Worth, Texas.

 In November 2013, eight of Day's relatives in the Philippines, including his grandmother, died during Typhoon Haiyan.